Venezuelan professor detained by ICE despite following legal procedures

 U.S. Border Patrol agents conducted raids in Kern County in January 2025, stopping and arresting 78 people, predominantly Latinos and farmworkers, often without reasonable suspicion.
 A federal court ruled in April 2025 that the agents likely violated constitutional protections against unreasonable search and seizure, and ordered them to halt raids in California's Eastern District, but Border Patrol continued operations in Los Angeles and Sacramento despite the court order.

-A volunteer with the immigrant advocacy group Carpinteria Sin Fronteras was pepper-sprayed by a federal ICE agent on January 14 while observing and recording ICE vehicle stops from a public sidewalk.
-The volunteer was standing at a distance, did not physically approach the agent, and suffered only minor eye irritation.
+A volunteer with Carpinteria Sin Fronteras was pepper-sprayed by an ICE agent on January 14 while observing and recording ICE vehicle stops from a public sidewalk.
+Video footage shows the agent deploying spray toward the volunteer, who was filming the encounter.
+The confrontation included a heated verbal exchange in which the agent stated that interfering with enforcement is a felony.
 No arrest was made, though the agent threatened federal charges against the volunteer.

 A 46-year-old woman from Mexico was found dead by humanitarian volunteers near the border wall east of Sásabe, Arizona on Monday morning.
 Her 15-year-old son sought help from volunteers, saying his mother had stopped breathing while in a vehicle in Mexico.
 The cause of death is under investigation and may take weeks to determine.